 A summary of the lithologic units and major lithologies in Hole M0028A is provided in Figure F9.
-The oldest stratigraphic unit in Hole M0028A (Unit VII; 668.66-662.98 mbsf; mid-upper Aquitanian) comprises dark brown siltstone with thin-walled articulated shells deposited in a low-energy deep offshore environment.
-Unit VI (662.98-611.19 mbsf; Aquitanian to lowermost Burdigalian[?]) is a pale brown clayey silt with intercalated very fine and fine sand beds representing a river-dominated offshore (prodelta) environment.
-The contact with overlying Unit V (611.19-525.52 mbsf; lower Burdigalian) is abrupt and bioturbated.
-Unit V is divided into three subunits of poorly sorted coarse-grained gravity flow deposits.
-The poorly sorted coarse sediments are interpreted as deposits from high-concentration flows at the toe of slope of a degraded clinothem.
-Subunits VB and VC are dominated by debrites and Subunit VA by turbidites.
-Unit IV (525.52-512.29 mbsf; mid-Burdigalian) consists of sediment gravity flows, possibly from river flood events, deposited in an offshore environment.
-Unit III (512.29-335.37 mbsf; mid-upper Burdigalian) is divided into four subunits that mark the shallowing-upward and outbuilding of a storm-dominated river-influenced delta.
-Subunit IIID consists of toe-of-clinoform apron deposits of coarse sand with gravel abruptly overlying silts from Unit IV.
-Subunits IIIB and IIIC contain interbedded silts and two-part sands, interpreted as storm flows deposited in a shoreface-offshore transition setting.
+The oldest stratigraphic unit in Hole M0028A (Unit VII; 668.66-662.98 m CSF-A; mid-upper Aquitanian) comprises dark brown siltstone with thin-walled articulated shells deposited in a low-energy deep offshore environment.
+Unit VI (662.98-611.19 m CSF-A; Aquitanian to lowermost Burdigalian[?]) is a pale brown clayey silt with intercalated very fine and fine sand beds representing a river-dominated offshore (prodelta) environment.
+The contact with overlying Unit V (611.19- 525.52 m CSF-A; lower Burdigalian) is abrupt and bioturbated.
+Unit V is divided into three poorly sorted coarse-grained gravity flow subunits supplied from remobilization of sediment updip.
+Subunit VA is dominated by turbidites and Subunits VB and VC by debrites.
+The poorly sorted coarse sediments are interpreted as deposits from highconcentration flows of coarse material deposited at the toe of a degraded clinoform.
+Unit IV (525.52-512.29 m CSF-A; mid-Burdigalian) consists of sediment gravity flows, possibly from river flood events, deposited in an offshore environment.
+Unit III (512.29-335.37 m CSF-A; mid-upper Burdigalian) is divided into four subunits that mark the shallowing-upward and outbuilding of a clinoform.
+Subunit IIID consists of toe of clinoform apron deposits of coarse sand with gravel abruptly overlying silts from Unit IV.
+Subunits IIIB and IIIC contain interbedded silts and bipartite sands, interpreted as storm flows deposited in a shoreface-offshore transition setting.
 Poorly recovered Subunit IIIA comprises clean quartz sandstone deposited in a shoreface setting.
-Unit II (335.37-223.33 mbsf; upper Burdigalian to lower Serravalian[?]) is also divided into four subunits that mark a series of offshore to shoreface cycles.
-Subunit IID is poorly sorted and dominantly coarse grained, with a mix of mud, coarse sand, and gravel deposited at a clinoform rollover.
-The position may be gully fills and/or small deltas.
-These sediments fine uphole into offshore silts.
-A sharp contact separates Subunit IID from Subunit IIC, which consists of shorefaceoffshore transition deposits.
-The succession initially fines and then gradually coarsens uphole from clay and silt to medium sand, indicating a transition from an offshore to a river-influenced shoreface-offshore transition setting.
+Unit II (335.37-223.33 m CSF-A; upper Burdigalian to lower Serravalian[?]) is also divided into four subunits that mark a series of offshore to shoreface cycles.
+Subunit IID is poorly sorted and dominantly coarse grained, with a mix of mud, coarse sand, and gravel deposited in gullies at clinoform inflection points and/or "rolloveredge" deltas.
+These sediments fine upward into offshore silts.
+A sharp contact divides Subunit IID from Subunit IIC, which consists of shoreface-offshore transition deposits.
+The succession initially fines and then gradually coarsens upward from clay and silt to medium sand, indicating a transition from an offshore to a river-influenced shoreface-offshore transition setting.
 Contact with Subunit IIB is characterized by in situ glauconite in an offshore setting.
 The overlying intervals of poorly sorted quartzose gravelly sandstone are high-concentration sediment gravity flow deposits within a channelized environment.
 The fining then coarsening of the overlying succession reveals a deepening then shallowing from offshore to shoreface-offshore transition settings.
 The contact between Subunits IIB and IIA is marked by an abrupt grain-size break separating poorly sorted coarse sand with granules (below) from clayey silt (above).
-In Subunit IIA, an erosional surface that cuts into offshore silts with rare storm event beds is overlain by coarse to fine sand with bored nodules and glauconite grains, indicating condensed deposition (hiatus) followed by seafloor erosion and exhumation, which is overlain again by clay in an offshore environment.
+In Subunit IIA, an erosional surface that cuts into offshore silts with rare storm event beds is overlain by coarse to fine sand with bored nodules and glauconite grains, indicating condensed deposition (hiatus) and seafloor exhumation, which is overlain again by clay in an offshore environment.
 Unit I was not cored in Hole M0028A.